Kyoto Protocol: Non-Annex I

 UNFCCC (2005) compiled and synthesized information reported to it by non-Annex I Parties.
 Most non-Annex I Parties belonged in the low-income group, with very few classified as middle-income.
 Most Parties included information on policies relating to sustainable development.
 Sustainable development priorities mentioned by non-Annex I Parties included poverty alleviation and access to basic education and health care.
 Many non-Annex I Parties are making efforts to amend and update their environmental legislation to include global concerns such as climate change.

 A few Parties, e.g., South Africa and Iran, stated their concern over how efforts to reduce emissions by Annex I Parties could adversely affect their economies.
 The economies of these countries are highly dependent on income generated from the production, processing, and export of fossil fuels.

-Emissions

 GHG emissions, excluding land use change and forestry (LUCF), reported by 122 non-Annex I Parties for the year 1994 or the closest year reported, totalled 11.7 billion tonnes (billion = 1,000,000,000) of CO2-eq.
 CO2 was the largest proportion of emissions (63%), followed by methane (26%) and nitrous oxide (N2O) (11%).

 The energy sector was the largest source of emissions for 70 Parties, whereas for 45 Parties the agriculture sector was the largest.
 Per capita emissions (in tonnes of CO2-eq, excluding LUCF) averaged 2.8 tonnes for the 122 non-Annex I Parties.